leqingsang/SVOC/README.md

 ## EXAMPLE
 ```
-./svoc.py -c config.ini   # Run the examples in config.ini
+python svoc.py -c config.ini   # Run the examples in config.ini
-./svoc.py -i your_vcf_input -o prefix_of_your_output
+python svoc.py -i your_vcf_input -o prefix_of_your_output
 ```

 ## HOW DOES IT WORK